-2.3 Unfolding one-dimensional distributions in TUnfoldDensity
+3.3 Unfolding one-dimensional distributions in TUnfoldDensity

 When unfolding one-dimensional distributions, it is most convenient to book and fill the histogram of migrations using the bins as required for the analysis.
 There is no need to define binning schemes.
 The matrix of migrations is stored as a two-dimensional histogram, where on one axis the truth bins are arranged.
 It is possible to have underflow and overflow bins for the truth parameters.
 If these are present, their content is also unfolded from the data.

 On the other axis there is the reconstructed quantity, again with the appropriate bins.
 Here, it is not possible to use the underflow and overflow bins for measurements.
-Instead, these bins are used to count events which originate from a specific truth bin but where the reconstructed quantity is not available.
-An example is given in figure 2.
+Instead, these bins are used to count events which originate from a specific truth bin but where the reconstructed quantity is not available (inefficiencies).
+An example is given in figure 6.

-2.4 Complex binning schemes
+3.4 Complex binning schemes

-The class TUnfoldBinning provides means to map bins originating from one or several multi-dimensional distributions on a single histogram axis and back.
+The class TUnfoldBinning provides means to map bins originating from multi-dimensional distributions on a one-dimensional histogram axis.
 The multi-dimensional distributions are arranged in a tree structure.

-For the truth parameters, the branches of the tree structure could correspond to different decay channels, signal and background, etc. Each branch then holds several bins, in most cases in the form of a multi-dimensional histogram.
-Similarly, for the reconstructed parameters, the branches of the tree structure could correspond to different reconstructed channels and various control distributions.
+For the truth parameters, the branches of the tree structure could correspond to different decay channels, signal, background, etc. Each branch then holds several bins, usually in the form of a multi-dimensional histogram.
+Similarly, for the reconstructed parameters, the branches of the tree structure could correspond to different reconstructed channels, control distributions, auxillary measurements, etc.

 So in general, there are two "binning trees", a tree of truth bins and a tree of reconstructed bins.
+When filling the histogram of migrations, the proper bin numbers both in the tree of truth bins and in the tree of reconstructed bins have to be determined.